Robinpig/Note/docs/CS/OS/Linux/socket.md

 }
 ```

-Creates a new socket and assigns it to @res, passing through LSM.
+Creates a new socket and assigns it to res, passing through LSM.
 Returns 0 or an error.
 On failure @res is set to %NULL. @kern must
 be set to true if the socket resides in kernel space.
 - net: net namespace